 Vivian was featured in the highly anticipated ‘Marie Christine’ at Lincoln Center.
 She also portrayed Lena Horne in a new piece, ‘More Than A Song.’with the Pittsburgh Ballet Company at the Benedum Theater in Pittsburgh.
 Vivian contributed her talents to the Lena Horne Awards Show hosted by Bill Cosby honoring Rosie O’Donnell and Quincy Jones at the Ford Center for the Performing Arts in New York.
 She appeared in ‘Three Mo’ Divas,’ the follow-up to ‘Three Mo’ Tenors’ at the San Diego Rep and Arena Stage in Washington, DC and, as an actress, received critical acclaim for her portrayal as Gloria Franklin in ‘The Second Tosca,’ written by Tom Rowan.

 Vivian was invited to be a part of the ‘Sondheim Unplugged’ concert series at 54 Below in New York City.
-She also created and produced three successful one woman shows…’An Evening with Vivian Reed,’ ‘Standards and More’ and ‘Vivian Reed Sings Lena Horne’ and Little Bit of Soul, Little Bit of Pop… all four receiving critical acclaim.
+She also created and produced four successful one woman shows…’An Evening with Vivian Reed,’ ‘Standards and More,’ ‘Vivian Reed Sings Lena Horne’ and Little Bit of Soul, Little Bit of Pop… all four receiving critical acclaim.

 Vivian recently played the role of Madame Pernelle in Tartuffe with the New Jersey Shakespeare Theatre Company.

 Vivian has also given back of her talent by teaching nearly three years at Berklee College of Music in Boston where she created a performance class teaching the many aspects of performing and also establishing a yearly concert event called ‘Singer’s Night.’
 Presently, Vivian is on the staff of Marymount Manhattan College, in New York City, as one of their ‘celebrity vocal teachers.’
 Most recently, she received the Pioneer of the Arts Award.